skramm/cpphtmltags/dev_info.md

 # Developper information

+Here, some details about the project for the ones that may be interested in contributing.

 ## Generation of library file

 Starting from release 1.0, the actual library file (`cpphtmltags.hpp`) is actually generated from several files.